SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Benchmark on

 \vpara{General Tasks.} Furthermore, we assess the generalization abilities of tasks across various scales when fine-tuning models.
-These tasks include assessing knowledge abilities (MMLU and CEval), code generation (MBPP), and elementary-level mathematical reasoning (GSM8K).
+These tasks include assessing knowledge abilities (MMLU~\cite{hendrycks2020measuring} and CEval~\cite{huang2023ceval}) and code generation (MBPP)~\cite{austin2021program}.

-\vpara{Evaluation Metrics.} The default setting for the fine-tuned \model model inherently provides the CoT solution.
+\vpara{Evaluation Metrics.} The default setting for the fine-tuned base model inherently provides the CoT solution.
 Hence, we conduct all experiments using CoT settings.
 To thoroughly and accurately evaluate the capabilities of different models, we employ the accuracy metric for all tasks except for code generation, for which we use the pass@1 metric.

-\vpara{Baselines.} We consider the following baselines: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.5em,topsep=0.3em,partopsep=0.3em] \item GPT-4~\cite{openai2023gpt4}: We consider the closed-source model GPT-4, which uses CoT prompting. \item GLM~\cite{du2022glm, zeng2022glm} and LLaMA~\cite{touvron2023llama} Base: We select ChatGLM2-6B (Base), ChatGLM3-6B (Base), ChatGLM2-12B (Base), and ChatGLM3-32B-Base as the base models.
-In addition, we consider LLaMA-2-7B and LLaMA-2-13B as baselines. \item Continue Pre-training: We include Galactica~\cite{taylor2022galactica} although we note that its continued pre-training does not necessarily include college-level scientific reasoning. \item Dataset-specific Tuning: For the dataset-specific tuning, we consider WizardMath~\cite{luo2023wizardmath}, MAmmoTH-CoT~\cite{yue2023MAmmoTH}, and MetaMath~\cite{yu2023metamath}, which adapt to the MATH dataset. \end{itemize} We employ a standardized evaluation framework to compare GLM and LLaMA Base baselines fairly.
+\vpara{Baselines.} We consider the following baselines(e.g., GPT-4~\cite{openai2023gpt4}, GLM~\cite{du2022glm, zeng2022glm, glm2024chatglm} and LLaMA Base~\cite{touvron2023llama}, Continue Pre-training, and Dataset-specific Tuning, etc.) and describe details in Appendix~\ref{ssec: eval_baselines}.
+We employ a standardized evaluation framework to compare GLM and LLaMA Base baselines fairly.
 To gauge performance in the MATH task, we utilize zero-shot and 8-shot configurations to determine the highest accuracy.
 Additionally, for Mathematics, SAT-Math, MMLU, and CEval, we employ a chat module for assessment.
-When dealing with multiple-choice questions, we formulate the prompt as "Therefore, among A through D, the answer is".
+When dealing with multiple-choice questions, we formulate the prompt as ``Therefore, among A through D, the answer is''.

+\vpara{Data Contamination.} Both \data and the evaluation benchmarks fall within the science domain.
+To minimize any potential data contamination and strengthen the integrity of our results, we ensure that the training set used to construct \data was not derived from the test sets utilized in our evaluation.
+In other words, there was no overlap between the \data and the evaluation benchmarks used in our experiments.